-Students may be admitted to the MCR and MS Translational Pharmacology programs for entry in autumn, spring or summer semester.
+Students may be admitted to the MS Translational Pharmacology program for entry in autumn, spring or summer semester.
 Application deadlines are as follows:

 |Semester of entry||Application deadline|

-* In accordance with the non-discrimination policy of the Ohio State University and the College of Nursing, we strictly prohibit any discrimination based upon age, color, ethnicity, race, sexual orientation, gender, gender identity, national origin, religion, pregnancy, or veteran status in its application, admission, or enrollment practices.
+* In accordance with the non-discrimination policy of the Ohio State University and the College of Pharmacy, we strictly prohibit any discrimination based upon age, color, ethnicity, race, sexual orientation, gender, gender identity, national origin, religion, pregnancy, or veteran status in its application, admission, or enrollment practices.

-Applicants with any undergraduate degree may apply to the MCR program.
-For the MS Translational Pharmacology program, a clinical, health science or bioscience degree is preferred.
+For application to the MS Translational Pharmacology program, a clinical, health science or bioscience bachelors degree is preferred.

 If an applicant has attended more than one university, all GPAs will be combined.
 Official GPAs are calculated by the university's Graduate and Professional Admissions Office.

 Applicants to the MS Translational Pharmacology program not holding a bachelor’s degree or higher in a clinical, health science or bioscience field are encouraged to complete coursework in biology, chemistry and physiology before entry to the program.

 Students must complete an online application at the Graduate and Professional Admissions Application website.
 The materials listed below must be uploaded to the online application.